GalKJ/Learning-Diary-/README.md

 ['a', 'b', 'c']`
 - This feature is called "destructuring".
 An array has some structure: certain values at certain indexes.
 We use destructuring syntax to unpack that structure and access the individual pieces.
 We "de-structure" the array.

+###  Array destructuring, default values
+- Elements with and without defaults can be mixed.
+In the example below, d has a default but e doesn't.
+The matched array has no value for e, so it will get the value undefined.
+-`const letters = ['a', 'b', 'c'];
+const [a, b, c, d='dee', e] = letters;
+[d, e];
+Result:
+['dee', undefined]`